This post may contain affiliate links.

 • Choose shampoo that has sodium content below 0.25.

-Once these points are digested, washing is straightforward: just wash the air slowly and completely with the shampoo.
+Once these points are covered, just wash the hair slowly with the shampoo.
 Gently condition your hair and use hair masks to nourish the hair after the hair chalks.